 Cyberchef Crypto - OPTIONAL

-Make sure you read and understood the Cyberchef page in this web site.
+Make sure you read and understood the "How Cyberchef works" section.

 Data representation in Cyberchef